nix-community/docnix/README.md

 ### For the Placement

 There are multiple possible placements in the nix language.
-The most common ones beeing:
+The most common ones being:

-1. Before an `attrPath`
+#### Before an `attrPath`

 ```nix
 {